guangie88/linking-example/cffi/README.md

 to build and statically link against `fib_smart` object (and `libm.a`) to get a pure statically linked `main`.

-Now if we check the dynamic linking in the program like this:
+Now to check the dynamic linking in the program, run this:

 ```bash
 ldd main
 ```

-We should see:
+You should see:

 ```bash
         not a dynamic executable